 There is an organizational structure to goal development.
-In the self-mentoring educator guide, you are setting expectations as one aspect of the organizational structure.
+In the self-mentoring higher education faculty guide, you are setting expectations as one aspect of the organizational structure.
 Setting expectations is a simple process of putting to words what you expect of yourself and what you expect of the process.
 Some examples are provided below.